-7. Features on the main 1193 PCB
+6. Features on the main PCB

 The main 1193 VoIP PCB has 2 pushbuttons, 4 LEDs and a USB socket which can be used for various diagnostic and reset actions.
-The Auteldac 6 (1201 PCB) does not include any of these features.

 Note that on some telephone models (notably Titan and Help Point), a cover may need to be removed to access the buttons.